WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

 amount of disk and cpu activity when installing a Lexicon patch into a VistA instance.

-I did not get this infromation until after I created the first release.
+I did not get this information until after I created the first release.
 It was rather simple: Delete all the old Lexicon Globals for the files we modified, and replace them.
 Here's the list of the globals: